sefaoez/HEMS/README.md

 # HEMS

-This repo is created to implement a HEMS solution through Modbus.
+This project is created to implement a HEMS solution through Modbus.
+Two charing stations WebAsto and OpenWB are controlled by a rule-based scheduling technique.

-Function_hems contains the necessary functions for the algorithm.

-Main cals the functions from Function_hems and implement the logic in a for - loop
+The results are shown in HTML document